 Foreign pensions in English divorces

-A court made an order that the husband should transfer his Indian annuity to his wife, rather than making a pension sharing order because the judge took the view that he could not order pension sharing against an overseas pension.
+A court made an order that the husband should transfer his Indian annuity to his wife, rather than making a pension-sharing order because the judge took the view that he could not order pension-sharing against an overseas pension.

 Pensions, local or foreign, are often the most valuable asset in a marriage, more than the family home equity, but are subject to complicated rules generally, and in divorce proceedings particularly.
-Particular care needs to be taken when considering how pensions should be dealt with as part of any divorce settlement.
+Particular care must be taken when considering how pensions should be dealt with as part of any divorce settlement.